19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 ### Party Turn

 When [Delving](Delving.md), the GM divides the explorable area into zones.
-Each zone should be roughly the size the PCs can cover with their [Movement](../Combat/Movement.md) (usually a ~30 foot cube).
+Each zone should be roughly the size the PCs can cover with their [Movement](../Combat/Movement.md) (roughly 30 feet).
 In a dungeon, each room is usually it's own zone.
-Particularly large rooms may have multiple zones.
+Particularly large rooms may contain multiple zones.

 Each PC gets a [Turn](../Core%20Procedures/Turn.md), going in *Marching Order*.
 A PC can move to any adjacent zone, and perform one [Action](../Core%20Procedures/Action.md).
 They can use this action to move again.
 Once each PC has taken their turn, the GM takes the [Dungeon Turn](#Dungeon%20Turn) and then the [Round](../Core%20Procedures/Round.md) ends.